basho/basho_docs/content/riak/kv/2.1.3/developing/getting-started/php.md

 toc: true
 ---

-If you haven't set up a Riak Node and started it, please visit the [[Prerequisites|Taste of Riak: Prerequisites]] first.
+If you haven't set up a Riak Node and started it, please visit [Running A Cluster](/riak/kv/2.1.3/using/running-a-cluster) first.

 To try this flavor of Riak, a working installation of PHP is required, and [Composer](https://getcomposer.org/) is required to be installed to fetch the client library package.